A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1974) Hanns-Walter Rohde , Complex iterated radicals. \emph{The American Mathematical Monthly} \textbf{81}, no. 1, 14--21.
-MR0338333. { Cited in \textsc{Walker 1983} .} This is the second paper, essentially contemporaneous with \textsc{Gerber 1973} , to address the questions in \textsc{Ogilvy 1970} .
+This is the second paper, essentially contemporaneous with \hyperref[Ger1973]{\textsc{Gerber 1973}} , to address the questions in \hyperref[Ogi1970]{\textsc{Ogilvy 1970}} .
 The author defines a sequence $\{f_n\}$ inductively by $f_0(z)=0$ and $f_n(z)=(a_n(z)+f_{n-1}(z))^{r_n}$, $n=1,2,3,\ldots$, where the $a_n(z)$ are functions holomorphic in a simply connected domain $D$ of the complex plane, and the $r_n$ are complex numbers.
 (Note that these $f_n$ are defined as iterated compositions; see Section \ref{S:assoc} above).
 Convergence of the $f_n$ is established ``in a simple way by means of a classical theorem due to Vitali $\ldots$ and the Monodromy theorem ."
-The questions in \textsc{Ogilvy 1970} are addressed by letting $r_n=\tfrac{1}{2}$ and $a_n(z)=z$ for $n=1,2,3,\ldots$ \textsc{Herschfeld 1935} is cited, but not the papers of Schuske and Thron from the early 1960s.
+The questions in \hyperref[Ogi1970]{\textsc{Ogilvy 1970}} are addressed by letting $r_n=\tfrac{1}{2}$ and $a_n(z)=z$ for $n=1,2,3,\ldots$ \hyperref[Her1935]{\textsc{Herschfeld 1935}} is cited, but not the papers of Schuske and Thron from the early 1960s.